ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 There are some suggested improvements, such as the security properties described in {{GMCKV21}} above.
-The authors of {{GMCKV21}} also suggested fusing a private key into the `ACC` to make it more difficul t to spoof, and requiring that location updates be signed.
+The authors of {{GMCKV21}} also suggested fusing a private key into the `ACC` to make it more difficult to spoof, and requiring that location updates be signed.

 {{Heinrich}} and {{WhoTracks}} pointed out early deficiencies in the protocol, which {{BlindMy}} set out to solve.
 By introducing a Blind